Foreign fighters in the Iraqi conflict: The Netherlands

 As of April 2016, 220 people had left to go to Syria/Iraq.
 The majority of them were male and under 25.
 The Parliament of Netherlands voted in 2016 for legislation to strip Dutch citizens who join the Islamic State or al Qaeda abroad of their citizenship, also if they have not been convicted of any crime.
 The law can only be applied to individuals with double citizenship.
 Justice Minister Ard Van der Steur stated the legal changes were necessary to stop jihadists from returning to the Netherlands.
 In September 2017, four jihadists were stripped of their citizenship.

 In 2017 the Dutch security service AIVD approximated the number of female jihadists in the Netherlands to about 100 and at least 80 women had left the Netherlands to join the conflict, the majority of whom joined the Islamic State.
 When the military pressure increased on jihadist groups in Syra and Iraq, Netherlands-originating women tried to flee the area.
 In the 2012-November 2018 period, above 310 individuals had travelled from the Netherlands to the conflict in Syria and Iraq.
 Of those 85 had been killed and 55 returned to the Netherlands.
 Of the surviving Dutch foreign fighters in the region, 135 are fighters in the conflict zone and three quarters are members of the Islamic State.
-The remaining quarter have joined Al-Qaeda affiliated groups such as Hay'at Tahrir al-Sham or Tanzim Hurras al-Deen.